Can Hand Sanitizer Kill The Coronavirus?

 As if this year's superflu wasn't bad enough, now we've all got coronavirus to worry about.
 The disease, also called COVID-19, hasn't yet hit pandemic status quite yet.
 But it has reached the U.S., and people want to prepare.
 That means stocking up: on non-perishable food, on face masks (please, stop), and, of course, on hand sanitizer.

 Demand for antibacterial gel like Purell has spiked 1,400% from December 2019 to January 2020, report researchers at marketing and analytics firm Adobe Analytics.
-It's so popular, that some stores are even concerned that there could be shortages of the stuff.
+It's so popular, that some stores are even concerned that there could be shortages of hand sanitizer.

 Advertisement